TTABlog Test: How Did These Three Recent Section 2(d) Appeals Turn Out? - Trademark - United States

-Thus far in 2002, the Board has affirmed 77 of the first 80 Section 2(d) refusals it has considered on appeal.
-Here are the latest three appeals for your consideration.
+The Board continues to run at an affirmance rate of about 95% for Section 2(d) appeals.
+Here are three more for your consideration.
+How do you think they came out?
 [Results in first comment].

-In re Aubrac Holdings, Inc., Serial No. 88586817 (April 29, 2022) [not precedential] (Opinion by Judge Melanye K. Johnson).
-[Section 2(d) refusal of ULTIMATE AMMUNITION for, inter alia, "Ammunition; Ammunition for firearms; Rifle ammunition; Shells for large size ammunition; Shotshell ammunition; Small arms ammunition," in view of the registered mark ULTIMATE for "ammunition; shotgun shells; shotgun shell shot."]
+In re Daniel Novela, Serial No. 90134566 (May 10, 2022) [not precedential] (Opinion by Judge Melanye K. Johnson) [Section 2(d) refusal of CASA DE NOVELAS for "eyewear retainers; Eyewear, namely, sunglasses, eyeglasses and ophthalmic frames and cases therefor" [CASA disclaimed], in view of the registered mark NOVELLA for "Ophthalmic lenses for eyeglasses."]

-In re Nano Magic, LLC, Serial No. 88879556 (April 29, 2022) [not precedential] (Opinion by Judge Mark Lebow) [Section 2(d) refusal of POWERED BY SCIENCE.
-WORKS LIKE MAGIC. for "cleaning preparations, namely, cleaning solutions and disposable wipes impregnated with cleaning solutions for the cleaning of surfaces, glass, porcelain, ceramic, mirrors, doors, vehicles, household items and devices, and electronic devices; all-purpose cleaning preparations," in view of the registered mark WORKS LIKE MAGIC POWERED BY SCIENCE for "deodorants for refrigerators; deodorizing products, namely, all purpose deodorizer preparations for household, commercial and industrial use."]
+In re Milstead Technologies, LLC, Serial No. 88933287 (May 10, 2022) [not precedential] (Opinion by Judge Angela Lykos).
+[Section 2(d) refusal of SALEQUICK.COM & Design for "Application service provider (ASP) featuring e-commerce software for businesses for use as a payment gateway that authorizes processing of credit cards, gift cards debit cards or direct payments to merchants," in view of the registered mark QUICKSALE for "providing electronic processing of electronic funds transfer, ACH, credit card, debit card, electronic check and electronic payments."]

-In re Hella Gutmann Solutions GmbH, Serial No. 79135477 (April 29, 2022) [not precedential] (Opinion by Judge Cynthia C. Lynch).
-[Section 2(d) refusal of HGS DATA for "Updating, systematization, collection and maintenance of technical and diagnostic data for motor vehicles for the purpose of assisting motor vehicle mechanics to maintain and repair motor vehicles" [DATA disclaimed], in view of the registered marks HGS and the word-plus-design mark shown below, for, inter alia, "compilation of information into computer databases" and "systemization of information into computer databases" [GLOBAL SOLUTIONS] disclaimed.]
+In re Flexa Network Inc., Serial No. 90002396 (May 13, 2022) [not precedential] (Opinion by Judge Marc A. Bergsman).
+[Section 2(d) refusal of FLEXA CAPACITY for "Providing electronic processing of collateralized cryptocurrency payments via a secure global computer network; collateralized cryptocurrency exchange services," in view of the registered mark CAPACITY for, inter alia, "electronic payment, namely, electronic processing and transmission of bill payment data" and "exchange services in the nature of execution, clearing, reconciling and settlement of trade and financial transactions via a global network involving . . . securities . . . and/or related financial instruments."]

 TTABlog comment: How did you do?
 See any WYHAs?